Thursday's Columns

 The candidate shrugged his shoulders in frustration.
 The city had everything it needed to fix all the potholes to the public’s satisfaction — dump trucks, blacktop, shovels, rakes and people willing to do the job.
 Everything except enough money in the budget to pay for it all.

-“It’s bullshit,” I said, which caught his attention because reporters aren’t supposed to talk that way.
+“It’s bullshit,” I said, which caught his attention because reporters aren’t supposed to talk and act that way.
+But we're Westphalia Publishing and still free.

 I asked him if he was familiar with the effort to establish a National Infrastructure Bank.
 We could patch all the potholes in the city and across the land and do so much more — fix up the place so we didn’t have to wind up living in a shack.